 Unfortunately this devastating global event has also seen opportunists taking advantage of a new round of email phishing scams.
 Security researchers have reported multiple scams with offenders posing as health authorities (Centres for Disease Control and Prevention or the World Health Organisation) and sending emails requesting personal details in order to access information regarding the impact the virus is having on their location.
 Last week this prompted the WHO to release a statement advising people to be aware of scammers attempting to benefit from this epidemic.

 As always, the best inhibitor of these scams is prevention!
-Don't click on links in any email you think is suspicious, and review our Guide to Avoiding email scams.
+Don't click on links in any email you think is suspicious, and review our Guide to recent email security threats.

 The rapid spread of the virus, combined with the Aussie love of travel, may result in a requirement for staff members to spend a quarantine period at home prior to returning to the workplace after overseas holidays.
 While at Sentrian we are not recommending staff to cancel their holiday travel plans, we are preparing for the event that staff will be required to work from home.
 This is the time to review your business' remote work plan in the event of an emergency.
 Similar to the floods of 2011 (although hopefully not to eventuate) we are ensuring that all staff have capability to work from home if required.